 Step 2: Clean the aerator

-In a cup or bowl, create a homemade cleaner out of one part distilled white vinegar and one part water.
+In a cup or bowl, make your own homemade cleaner.
+Mix one part distilled white vinegar with one part water.
 Make enough of the solution to cover the pieces.
 Let it soak for 30 minutes, scrubbing with a toothbrush periodically to remove debris.

 Step 3: Repeat as needed